updated 11/18/2025

-Dive deeper into music education advocacy with these tools.
-Familiarize yourself with federal, state, and local education funding and engage in policies related to music education.
+Dive deeper into music education advocacy with the tools below from fellow nonprofit organizations.
+These resources will help you familiarize yourself with local, state, and federal education funding and engage in policies related to music education.
 Funding can be the most challenging aspect of creating and sustaining a school music program.
 Whether you are a school district administrator or community member, you have the power to equip yourself with the knowledge to advocate for policy change and funding for music education.
+You can even call, write, or join a campaign to spread awareness to the rest of your community and those in elected office who represent your district or state.

 K-12 Funding Toolkit: A Strategic Guide for States